Products, services and equal competition

 Every grocery store, restaurant, café and establishment that produces foods (food business operator) is a separate target of food control.
 If a food business operator engages in more than one food business activity, it is registered in the category of its principal activity.
 The category of “food service” includes cafés, restaurants and mass caterers.
 Figure 1 presents the number of food control targets.
 There is annual growth in the number of primary production operators included in the statistics because the registration of this group is still incomplete.

 Food control is risk-based and planned

 Risk-based food control means that high-risk food business operators are subject to greater control than low-risk operators.
 For instance, a food establishment that produces meat products is classified as a higher-risk food control target than, say, a kiosk that sells packaged foodstuffs.
 In food control, the control targets are categorised into various risk categories, and the control frequency of each group is determined on the basis of the risk categorisation.
 For this reason, some control targets are inspected several times a year, whereas other control targets may go several years between inspections.
 About 40% of all control targets are inspected annually.
-The annual number of food business operators inspected is showing a slowly decreasing trend, which seems to have stopped in recent years (Figure 3).
+However, during the coronavirus year of 2020, the number of audit visits decreased by 31% (Figure 3), even though some audits were conducted remotely.
 Figure 2 presents the sector-specific coverage of inspections in more detail.

 Results of food control are easily available online and by the doors of food business operators